danwing/cidfi/draft-wing-cidfi.md

 them.
 This message is discarded by the QUIC server.

-{{flow-diag-attach}} shows a summarized message flow obtaining the nonce and HMAC secret from the CNE (steps 1-2) which is performed on network attach.
+{{flow-diag}} shows a summarized message flow obtaining the nonce and HMAC secret from the CNE (steps 1-2) then later sending the nonce and HMAC in the same UDP 4-tuple towards the QUIC server (step 4).
+This message flow shows an initial QUIC handshake for simplicity (steps 3 and 8) but a QUIC connection migration ({{Section 9 of QUIC}}) can also occur and the CIDFI messages might appear before QUIC packets appear.

 ~~~~~ aasvg
  QUIC                            CIDFI-aware            QUIC